Maen1/iium/7/techno/techno_vpc.md

 1. Intermediary:

    When a business sells a product or service through an intermediary, it effectively needs to cater to two customers: the end customer and the intermediary itself.
-Without a clear value proposition to the intermediary, the offer might not reach the end customer at all, or at least not with the same
+Without a clear value proposition to the intermediary, the offer might not reach the end customer at all, or at least not with the same impact.

-   impact.

 2. Platforms:

-   Platforms function only when two or more actors interact and draw value

-   within the same interdependent business model.
-Platforms are called doublesided

-   when there are two such actors and multisided when there are more than
+   Platforms function only when two or more actors interact and draw value within the same interdependent business model.
+Platforms are called doublesided when there are two such actors and multisided when there are more thantwo.

-   two.
 A platform exists only when all sides are present in the model.

+3. Business to Business:

+   Organizations are customers that are composed of different stakeholders who all have different jobs, pains and gains.
+Consider making Value Proposition Canvas for each one.

+   (Decision makers, Economic buyers, Recommenders, Influencers, End users)